MicrosoftDocs/Viva/Viva/glint/setup/reporting-setup.md

  - **Report Template Access** - The individual reports this user can view.
 Select the **X** to delete a report or use the Search box to add a report.
 [Learn about Viva Glint reports](https://go.microsoft.com/fwlink/?linkid=2231109).
  - **Question Access** - By default all roles must have all questions selected.
 Admins can remove and add questions back as needed.

-## Permission User Roles to view feedback
+## Enable User Roles to view feedback

-To add User Roles to a program, select **Add Role**.
-The dropdown menu displays User Roles already created within the [User Role feature](https://go.microsoft.com/fwlink/?linkid=2230740).
-Select any roles that should have reporting permissions for this program.
+To add User Roles to a program for the purpose of viewing feedback, select **Add Role**.
+The dropdown menu displays User Roles created within the [User Role feature](https://go.microsoft.com/fwlink/?linkid=2230740).
+Select roles that should have reporting permissions for this program.
 The User Role name now appears as its own row.

 :::image type="content" source="../../media/glint/setup/reporting-add-role.png" alt-text="Screenshot for adding a role for report viewing." lightbox="../../media/glint/setup/reporting-add-role.png":::

 >[!TIP]
->Use the up or down arrow to view or close the set up for a role.
+>Use the up or down arrow next to the role name to view or close role set up.

 :::image type="content" source="../../media/glint/program-summary-reporting-add-role.png" alt-text="Screenshot that shows which features are permissioned for specific User Roles and the Add Role button." lightbox="../../media/glint/program-summary-reporting-add-role.png":::

-## Set up Question Reporting Access for roles
+## Set up Question Reporting Access

-Selected questions can be excluded from a survey for specific roles, if desired.
-This example screen shows the Question Reporting Access permission for the Glint 360 admin role and that three of the 19 survey items are to be excluded for the People at vgAcme role:
+Selected questions can be excluded from a survey for specific roles.
+This example shows the Question Reporting Access permission for the Glint 360 admin role and that three of the 19 survey items are to be excluded for the People at vgAcme role:

 :::image type="content" source="../../media/glint/setup/reporting-question-filter-roles.png" alt-text="Screenshot for excluding questions for a survey role." lightbox="../../media/glint/setup/reporting-question-filter-roles.png":::

 Select **Select questions** from the **Question Reporting Access** section.
-Remove an item by selecting the **X** next to the item.
+Remove an item by selecting the **X** next to it.
 Add an item back by selecting **Add More** and then select the item to be added.

-## Can the key outcome be changed?

-The key outcome is added to all roles by default and can't be removed.
-If changed, the previous key outcome should remain as previously set.
-You see this message:

-> To change the visibility of reporting results related to the previous key question, go to your question level permission setting, and remove the question manually.
-This will ensure that the results are no longer visible to all roles.
-The new key outcome will be added to all roles."

-**Accept** or **Cancel** this change and then add the new key outcome to all roles.

-If necessary, admins must remove the previous key outcome from the roles that have permission to it.

-## Set up reporting for this program
+## Set up reporting
 There are six fields to set up.

 ### Aggregate Indices